Dental Bridge Tulsa, OK

 The implants can take three to six months to fuse with the jaw bone.
 However, dental implant posts offer a stable, permanent foundation for the final dental bridge.
 Once your implants heal, we will secure the bridge with the implants.

-How to Care for Dental Bridge
+How to Care for a Dental Bridge

 You can clean your bridge with a toothbrush and toothpaste.
 We often recommend an interdental brush to simplify cleaning around restorations like bridges.
 Flossing before brushing with regular floss or a brush will prevent food and bacteria buildup on and around the bridge.
 When brushing, use a soft-bristled brush and non-abrasive toothpaste.

 We recommend you continue visiting our office for regular dental cleanings and exams.
 At these appointments, we will clean your teeth and gums.
 We will also examine your bridge to ensure it looks and feels natural.
+A dental bridge can last 15 or more years with the proper care.

 Restore Missing Teeth Today